Lab 1: Getting to know your Mango Pi

 If you have wired up your circuit correctly, the LED should be on at start and whenever the button is held down, the LED turns off.

-Remember that the goal of the lab is not to answer exactly and only these questions – it's to work through the material and build understanding.
-Treat the questions as an opportunity to self-test yourself and confirm with us.
+• Remember the goal of the lab is not to rush through to finish fastest – it's to work through the material and build understanding.

 Clean up